-Playing with dynamite, a girl could get burned…
+Playing with dynamite, a guy could get burned…

-And then he figures it out and everything makes sense: this tantalizing woman is the other twin!
-The two identical sisters have pulled a twin swap and duped everyone around them.
+Turns out the identical sisters have pulled a swap and duped everyone around them.
 Furious much?
-Oh, yeah.
-Poised to bring down their plan, Ross hesitates.
-Something about Viv’s courage, compassion and optimism get to him.
-Except he’s not a man who has feelings.
-Everyone calls him the Iceman.
-He doesn’t know how to be anything else….
+About to rain down retribution, Ross hesitates.
+Something about Vivienne Jansen’s gutsiness and misplaced do-gooding gets to him.
+Except, he’s not a guy who has feelings.

 THE EAST INDIAN CABDRIVER whistled as he drew up outside Granny Coltrane’s two story concrete monolith.

 “If the owner was a guy you’d have to wonder if he was compensating for something,” Viv commented, making him laugh.
 “Though, I have to give her credit for the front door.”